DocumentationAPI ReferenceRelease Notes

 value: ['country', 'city']

 Using the similarity mechanism is useful for auto annotation of an evaluation set during regression testing.
-The similarity score ranges from 0 to 1 (1 being identical outputs), and is calculated between the output of a new sample and the output of previously annotated sample with the same user interaction id, if such a sample exists.
+The similarity score ranges from 0 to 1 (1 being identical outputs) and is calculated between the output of a new sample and the output of previously annotated samples with the same user interaction id, if such samples exist.

-For example, in the code snippet below, if an output closely resembles a previously annotated response (with a similarity score of 0.9 or higher) that shares the same user interaction id, it will copy its annotation.
-You can customize the threshold as needed.
+Example 1: If an output closely resembles a previously annotated response (with a similarity score of 0.9 or higher) that shares the same user interaction id, it will copy its annotation.

 - type: similarity